 All international students are required by law to have appropriate health insurance for the duration of their stay in the Netherlands.
 Please check before you come to the Netherlands whether your insurance will cover the complete period of your stay abroad, and what type of coverage it consists of.

-You are also advised to take out an appropriate general third-party insurance (liability insurance).
-For non-EEA/EU students requesting a residence permit through the UvA, liability insurance is mandatory.
+You are advised to take out appropriate general third-party insurance (liability insurance) too.
+Please note that, if you are a non-EEA/EU student requesting a residence permit through the UvA, a liability insurance is required.

-If you are not employed, private health care agreements for international students will most likely suffice for you.
+If you are not employed, Private health insurance for international students will most likely suffice for you.